 You will want to note the Go to channel conversation button at the top right.
 Clicking this will take you back to the Channel within the Teams app.
 Now you're on your way to being a master of the Microsoft app seas!

 NOTE: Guests will notice they don't have access to everything they see on a page, such as the Conversations tab.
 This is an expected limitation of guest accounts.

 In the below screenshot, we click the "..." options menu at the top right of a Channel, then select Open in SharePoint.

 In the below screenshot, we navigated to a Channel's Files tab, which is synonymous with the Channel's "SharePoint document library".
 We can click Open in SharePoint in the main menu of the Files tab.

 In the below screenshot, we click the "..." options menu next to a document, then we can click Open in SharePoint.

 Microsoft's OneDrive is your personal cloud storage solution.
 It functions similarly to DropBox or Google Drive.
 The files are for your eyes only until you choose to share them with others.
 What blurs the lines a bit between OneDrive and SharePoint is that their interfaces look very similar.

 - A SharePoint site is an intranet that can contain document libraries.
 A SharePoint document library is great for long-term storage and collaboration.

 - Teams is an app that connects to SharePoint and OneDrive document libraries while also giving you tools to improve communication and collaboration.

-NOTE: Guest users in Teams may or may not have a OneDrive account.
+Note: Guest users in Teams may or may not have a OneDrive account.